 This handbook is a guide for creating your firm's office procedures manual.
 All law firms, no matter their size, have certain procedures that enable employees to accomplish their work.
 While there are no universal procedures, some elements are common to every office.
-Compiling and stating these procedures in a manual available for all employees can help the firm achieve a more efficient workflow, and maintain procedural continuity throughout the office.
+Compiling and stating these procedures in a manual available for all employees can help the firm achieve a more efficient workflow and maintain procedural continuity throughout the office.

-Customize this handbook to serve as a desktop reference by inserting section dividers with the appropriate written procedures developed and approved by your firm.
-Keep the manual in loose-leaf form, and update it at regular intervals.
+Customize this handbook to serve as a reference, developed and approved by your firm.
+Update it at regular intervals.
 Expansion of office staff and/or space, purchase of new equipment, promulgation of new court rules, or a change in administration are just a few events that may trigger procedure updates.
 A current procedures manual is vital to the orientation and training of new employees and as an ongoing reference for existing staff.